 In 2014, The U.S Department of Housing and Urban Development, US Interagency Council on Homelessness, and the Department of Veterans Affairs launched an inter-agency initiative to prioritize and end veteran homelessness.
 Local communities across the country adopted this initiative, known as the Mayor’s Challenge, and dedicated a team of agency and CoC representatives to not only work toward housing veterans, but also to create a system that ensures veteran homelessness is rare, brief, and non-recurring.

-The Homeless Service System meeting is comprised of agency representatives from across the Continuum of Care.
-Agency representatives meet to discuss community needs and action steps to meet the priorities set by the Continuum of Care.
+The Youth Advisory group is comprised of representatives from within the youth homeless community.
+Representatives include youth with lived experience, agency partners, and education liasions who meet to discuss community needs and action steps to meet the priorities set by the Continuum of Care.

 Landlord Engagement Committee